YongkangLi/log/README.md

 3. Read xv6 source code to figure out how to implement process management.
 A little bit confusing.
 So I will continue reading tomorrow.
 4. Debugging MapReduce desperately.

+ ## Day 7 - 2020.
+10. 28
+ 1. CPT Lab finally ended!
+ 2. Last lecture of a course professed by one of my faverite professors.
+A little bit upset.
+Begin reviewing next Monday!!!
+ 3. Wasted time on mapreduce once again, such a sad story.